RTippin/messenger/docs/Composer.md

 ---

-### This support class allows you to easily send many of our core actions, such as messages, reactions, images, and more.
+### This support class allows you to easily send many of the core actions, such as messages, reactions, images, and more.

 ```php
 use RTippin\Messenger\Facades\MessengerComposer;